muchdogesec/txt2stix/docs/stix-mapping.md

 `VULMATCH_APIKEY` in request passed if set.

-Relationship mode object generation behaviour:

-* Standard relationship SRO: Imported `software` object is (`source_ref`) object connected to Report
-* AI mode relationship SROs: all imported objects are connected as source or target object (depending on if extraction is source or target)
+If no objects are returned by an extraction, you will see an error in the logs and data file/

 ## Relationship objects

-### Fixed SCO to Indicator relationships for extractions
+### Fixed Indicator -> SRO relationships for extractions

-In some extractions, SROs are created to link extractions (SCO linked to Indicator)
+In some extractions, SROs are created to link extractions (Indicator -> SCO)

 These relationships are modelled as follows;